citrix/citrix-daas-rest-go/citrixorchestration/docs/ImageVersionBaseResponseModel.md

 HasAdditionalData returns a boolean if a field has been set.

+### SetAdditionalDataNil

+`func (o *ImageVersionBaseResponseModel) SetAdditionalDataNil(b bool)`

+ SetAdditionalDataNil sets the value for AdditionalData to be an explicit nil

+### UnsetAdditionalData
+`func (o *ImageVersionBaseResponseModel) UnsetAdditionalData()`

+UnsetAdditionalData ensures that no value is present for AdditionalData, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)